It’s 33 A.D., and we are in Israel. The Roman Empire is in control, and Roman soldiers are everywhere.

 We can have right standing with God through the sacrifice of Jesus.

-The requirement for the high priest to make animal sacrifices in the Old Testament was over.
+The requirement for the high priest to offer animal sacrifices in the Old Testament was no longer in effect.
 We can be fully restored to God.
 We are no longer separated from God by our sins.
 Jesus became our High Priest, securing our redemption with His own blood.

 Jesus gave us the Holy Spirit to live within us.
 In the Old Testament, God’s presence dwelt in the temple.
 In the New Covenant, God’s Spirit dwells within us.
 Some day in the future, God will dwell with us.